Mikask1/Desmos-Graph-Animation/README.md

 Graphs an animation onto Desmos
 - Desmos is a graphing calculator
 - Potrace is a software that turns edges into beizer lines
 - Beizer curves are PROBABLY just equations which follow a set of rules.
-IDK.
+IDK
+- And finally, Python is cool

 Steps to do:
 - Get the animation